 University of North Carolina, Chapel Hill, NC

-She is a Fellow and Past President of the International Society for Pharmacoepidemiology, and coeditor of Pharmacovigilance.
-She is an Adjunct Associate Professor of the University of North Carolina School of Public Health and School of Pharmacy.
+Dr. Andrews is a Fellow and Past President of the International Society for Pharmacoepidemiology, and coeditor of Pharmacovigilance.
+She is an Adjunct Associate Professor at the University of North Carolina School of Public Health.